 How to get Madrid’s public transport card?

 – Recent passport-size photo.
 Close to TtMadrid, there are quite a few machines that allow you to take a photo in 3 minutes.

-– DNI, NIE, passport or residence permit.
+– DNI, NIE, passport, or residence permit.

 Advantages of the Abono Joven

-Madrid is divided into different areas and the price of travelling from one zone to another differs.
+Madrid is divided into different areas and the price of traveling from one zone to another differs.
 In the public transport system, there are eight fare zones that not only cover six parts of the Community of Madrid but also include two of the Castilla La Mancha.

-With the Abono Joven you can travel through all the fare zones from A to E2, otherwise having to pay a separate fee for each of the areas.
+With the Abono Joven, you can travel through all the fare zones from A to E2, otherwise having to pay a separate fee for each of the areas.
 Stay tuned to the second part of our blog dedicated to all the places the Abono Joven can take you to for free!

-Get discounts in restaurants, stores, trips and services.
+Get discounts in restaurants, stores, trips, and services.
 Click here for more information.

 When CAN’T you use the abono joven?

 The Abono Joven doesn’t cover a part of a payment on routes that exceed the fare zones and cannot be used for AVE, the service of high-speed rail in Spain that offers long-distance trips and leads to Barcelona, Sevilla, Málaga, other cities of Spain and France.